fieldtrip/website/workshop/toolkit2020.md

 ## Test the MATLAB and FieldTrip installation in advance

-Since all participants are working at home on their own computer, rather that at the Donders in the training room on the computers that we normally provide, we asked the participants to [test their MATLAB and FieldTrip installation in advance](/workshop/toolkit2020/test_installation)
+Since all participants are working at home on their own computer, rather that at the Donders in the training room on the computers that we normally provide (and therefore control), we asked the participants to [test their MATLAB and FieldTrip installation in advance](/workshop/toolkit2020/test_installation).
+This not only served to test their installation, but also to check that all participants knew how to share their notes in a Google doc with the tutors.

 ## Lessons learned